eduvpn/documentation/FEDERATION_NOTES_3.0.md

 ### Cons

 * Not so smooth user experience;
-* Every eduVPN instance needs to connect to eduGAIN individually;
+* Every eduVPN instance needs to connect to eduGAIN individually, so within eduGAIN there will be a long list of eduVPN servers per NREN;

 ## 2